Skip to main content

 Treatments for vascular dementia

-There is currently no cure for vascular dementia.
-There is also no way to reverse any loss of brain cells that happened before the condition was diagnosed.
+There is no cure for vascular dementia.
+There is also no way to reverse any damage done to brain tissue.
+But treatment may help to slow down the progression of the disease.

-Treatment aims to tackle the underlying cause.
-This may reduce the speed at which brain cells are lost.
+Treatment aims to tackle the underlying cause and manage risk factors for the disease.
+This may reduce the speed at which the disease progresses.

-Other treatments can help to make it easier to live with vascular dementia.
+Some treatments involve lifestyle changes and medicine to manage risk factors.
+Other treatments aim to manage symptoms and make it easier to live with vascular dementia.

 Information and advice about vascular dementia - understandtogether.ie